electronicvisions/brainscales2-demos/ts_12-hxtorch_snn_intro.rst

 Great, we have now seen how easily spiking neural networks are emulated on BSS-2.
-In order to train them, each layer instance of :math:`HXModule` has a PyTorch-differentiable numerical representation defined in a member function ``forward_func``.
+In order to train them, each layer instance of ``HXModule`` has a PyTorch-differentiable numerical representation defined in a member function ``forward_func``.
 This function allows backpropagating gradients but also to simulate networks.
 Simulation is enabled by setting ``mock=True`` in the ``Experiment`` instance: